marionlamoureux/iceberg_lab/README.md

 ##### Collect the Kafka Broker endpoints

 In CDP Public Cloud, Kafka is deployed in a Datahub, which is a step previously setup by the lab admin.

 ![Datahubs](./images/AccessDataHub.png)

+The name of the Datahub to access will be provided by the instructor.

-The Endpoints are available on the overview page of the Datahub indicated by the admin, on the bottom menu, under "endpoints".
+The Kafka broker endpoints are available on the overview page of the Datahub, on the bottom menu, under "Endpoints".

 Kafka Endpoints in Datahub overview
 ![Kafka Borker Endpoints](./images/Iceberg_KafkaBorkerEndpoints.png)